Introduction to Web Application Templates

 If what you want to look for is ideas for news or a magazine project, then this web app template is for you.
 Zeen web template is kinda embodiment of minimalism, making it an exemplary modern app template.
-But this is not all of Zeen’s advantages, as it also carries within itself such cool features as dark mode, voice search capabilities, gradients and compatibility with such services, as MailChimp.
+But this is not all of Zeen’s advantages.
+It also carries within itself such cool features as dark mode, voice search capabilities, gradients and compatibility with such services, as MailChimp.

-In stylistic regard, the Wunderkind web application template ticks all of the boxes of what a currently relevant project should be: it is clean, sleek and, most importantly, ultra-smooth.
-From a developer’s standpoint, Wunderkind is extremely easy to tinker around with and customize and its multipurpose capabilities are beyond your wildest dreams.
-Such features as, full-screen touch-friendly sliders, video backgrounds, an abundance of gallery options and smooth, performant parallax render Wunderkind applicable to any project of your choosing and make it unbelievably developer-friendly, as well as the fact that this web app template was based on the latest Bootstrap.
+In stylistic regard, the Wunderkind is among the web application templates that tick all of the boxes of what a currently relevant project should be.
+It is clean, sleek and, most importantly, ultra-smooth.
+From a developer’s standpoint, Wunderkind is extremely easy to tinker around with and customize.
+And its multipurpose capabilities are beyond your wildest dreams.
+Features like full-screen touch-friendly sliders, video backgrounds, an abundance of gallery options and smooth, performant parallax render Wunderkind applicable to any project of your choosing and make it unbelievably developer-friendly, as well as the fact that this web app template was based on the latest Bootstrap.
 A definite catch if you’re looking for a versatile and worthwhile template.

 The feature that makes theNa web app template stand out from the majority of other templates is its incredible horizontal-scrolling feature.
 Don’t get us wrong, we don’t say that it is a unique feature, but theNa implements it tremendously and can be a definite attention attraction point and an eye-catching feature for any portfolio-oriented project.
 But portfolios are not the be-all and end-all of TheNa, as its module structure allows a handy and crafty developer to repurpose and restructure this template into absolutely anything he or she can imagine.

 Definity is precise and straight to the point, although these qualities do not prevent it from being stylish and packed to the brim with different useful stuff.
-Definity is unbelievably responsive, has such cool features as video backgrounds, hover effects and parallax scrolling and its modular design will definitely be appreciated by any developer.
+Definity is unbelievably responsive, has such cool features as video backgrounds, hover effects and parallax scrolling and its modular design is definitely worthy of your attention.
 And thus, the Definity web app templates seamlessly take their rightful place among the other cream of the crop templates by being versatile and multipurpose.

 Flaunt template is for all Adobe Muse enthusiasts.
 Especially for those who find it difficult to manoeuvre around its hover effects tricky to implement.
 Flaunt has you covered in that regard, as it bypasses Adobe Muse’s restrictions with some custom CSS magic.
 But that is not all Flaunt is good for, as it is simply a fully responsive and simple template with over 50 slick cover effects for texts and images alike.

 Based on WordPress, Enfold web app template is exceptionally user-friendly and prides itself on that.
-In fact, Enfold was designed to be the most user-friendly WordPress web app template out there with its versatile and fully responsive theme.
+In fact, Enfold might be the most user-friendly WordPress template out there with its versatile and fully responsive theme.
 This template is quite fitting for business sites, online stores and portfolios.
-What is also great about Enfold is its drag and drop template builder and a stack of ready-made demos, which allow you to create your own app layout swiftly and easily.
+What is also great about Enfold is its drag and drop template builder.
+Furthermore, the stack of ready-made demos will allow you to create your own app layout swiftly and easily.
 Basically, an ideal web app template for those developers, who do not want to spend lots and lots of time on creating greatness.

 Another WordPress template on our list is Maple.
 There are not one, not two, but six reasons for you to fall in love with this web app template: